 Previously, he participated in the Young Singers Project with the Salzburg Festival, after graduating from Dalhousie University with a Bachelor of Music degree.
 In his 2012 performance of the title role in Sweeney Todd, critics said he “…doesn’t miss a beat, and that, as they say, is performance” (The Chronicle Herald), and “his voice and diction were excellent and he easily portrayed the conflicted anti-hero” (Opera Canada).

 Other opera performance highlights include: Figaro (The Marriage of Figaro) with Vancouver Opera; Le Dancaïre (Carmen), Marchese d’Obigny (La traviata), Fiorello (The Barber of Seville), and the Imperial Commissioner (Madama Butterfly) with the Canadian Opera Company; Guglielmo (Così fan tutte) and Figaro (Le nozze di Figaro) with the Centre for Opera Studies in Italy; Sid (Albert Herring) with the U of T Opera School; and Tancredi (Il Combattimento di Tancredi e Clorinda) at the International Barrocktage Stift Melk in Austria.
 In May of 2014, MacNeil represented the Canadian Opera Company in the Stella Maris International Voice Competition.

 MacNeil has been recognized with numerous scholarships and prizes.
-Recently he was a Sylva Gelber Foundation Award; a winner in the Ottawa Choral Society New Discoveries Competition; the male prize recipient of the Emmerich Smola Förderpreis in Landau, Germany; and a winner of the Canadian Opera Company Centre Stage Competition.
+In 2018 he was a semi-finalist in the Queen Elisabeth Competition in Brussels, Belgium; in 2017 he was a semi-finalist in the Metropolitan Opera National Council Awards; in 2014 he was the male prize recipient of the Emmerich Smola Förderpreis in Landau, Germany; and in 2013 he was a winner of the Canadian Opera Company Centre Stage Competition.